Paul-Dempsey/pachde-hc-one/doc/HC-1.md

 - Below the Rounding Status LEDs, are preset navigation buttons similar to the buttons on the Continuum.
   Clicking the - or + button selects previous or next preset in the list.
   Shift+Click moves by 10 presets.
-  Ctrl+Click (Cmd on Mac) moves in device order, independent of the sorting of the current tab.
+  Ctrl+Click (Cmd on Mac) and Shift+Ctrl+Click moves in device order, independent of the sorting of the current tab.
   This is the same ordering that the buttons on the device use.

-- At the bottom of the preset tabs, you can see two tiny lights that move from left to right as MDIDI communications travel between the module and the Egagan Matrix.
+- At the bottom of the preset tabs, you can see two tiny lights that move from left to right as MIDI communications travel between the module and the Eagan Matrix.
   The purple light shows progress of MIDI messages **sent**, and the green light shows the progress of MIDI Messages **received**.
-  These allow you to see when the module loses MIDI communication with the device, which unfortunately can happen through no fault of HC-1.
+  These allow you to see when the module loses MIDI communication with the device, which unfortunately can happen.

 - The preset's Pedal assignments are shown to the bottom right of the preset list.
   If a pedal is assigned to a macro or recirculator, you will see a **`1`** or **`2`** next to the knob, indicating which pedal is assigned to that knob.

-- Below the preset listing are the macro and recirculator controls.
+- Below the preset listings are the macro and recirculator controls.
   When a preset is selected, the preset metadata is parsed, and if it contains Macro labels, these are read and shown.
   If no label is defined for a macro, you see the default Roman numerals.
   Some presets use a macro controller, but do not provide a label.